-• Vibration level in the spaces normally occupied during operation should be estimated by an appropriate method, such as estimation based on empirical statistics and/or application of analytical tools.
+• Vibration level in the spaces normally occupied during operation should be estimated by an appropriate method, such as estimation based on empirical statistics and/or No. 132 (cont) application of analytical tools.
 When a vibration level exceeding the acceptable ergonomic standards is envisaged, suitable countermeasures should be taken.